scionproto/scion/doc/BeaconService.md

 The BeaconDB consists of three tables:

 * Beacons: This table stores the raw beacons with some additional metadata used to select the beacons.
-* IntfToBeacons: This table maps the (ISD-AS, IfID)-pair to all beacons containing that IFID.
+* IntfToBeacons: This table maps the (ISD-AS, IfId)-pair to all beacons containing that IfId.
 * Revocations: This table contains all revocations that are not expired.

 #### Beacon insertion